 Whether the transition can succeed or not is a substantial source of uncertainty over Bitcoin's future.
 Today, fees serve the purpose of arbitrating priority for the fixed supply of block space.
-To create a sufficient miner revenue, the demand for blockspace has to exceed the supply of blockspace at a meaningful price level to create a constant backlog of transactions waiting to be processed.
+To create sufficient miner revenue, the demand for blockspace has to exceed the supply of blockspace at a meaningful price level to create a constant backlog of transactions waiting to be processed.

-While it is possible that future demand for block space will be both high and little volatile, there are also scenarios where the market finds Bitcoin useful and transaction fees remain low anyway.
+While it is possible that future demand for block space is consistently high, there are also scenarios where the market finds Bitcoin useful and transaction fees remain low anyway.
 This would be the case if most people used Bitcoin simply by holding it, and most transactions happen either on centralized exchanges or various off-chain solutions (there is no reason why large exchanges should settle with each other more than once a day or once a week.)